Use a light or dark appearance on your Mac

 You can use a light or dark appearance for the menu bar, Dock, windows, and built-in apps on your Mac, or automatically adjust the appearance from light to dark during the day.

-Select Light, Dark, or Auto.
+Select Light, Dark, or Auto on the right.

 Light is a light appearance that doesn’t change.